Fifth Avenue Presbyterian Church - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

 After nearly a half century of service, the 1913 Skinner organ was replaced by a large new organ built in 1961 by Austin Organs, Inc., of Hartford.
-This organ originally had 120 ranks, 18 of which were retained from the previous E.M.
+As originally built, this organ had 120 ranks, 18 of which were retained from the previous E.M.
 Skinner organ.
-The 1959 contract, totalling $132,300, called for a newly-designed Austin drawknob console with a capture combination action and imported English ivory keyboards, and modifications to the Skinner case to provide room for a choir and instrumentalists.
+The 1959 contract, totalling $132,300, called for a newly designed Austin drawknob console with a capture combination action and imported English ivory keyboards, and modifications to the Skinner case to provide room for a choir and instrumentalists.
 Dr. Robert Baker, organist and choirmaster of the church from 1953-62, served as consultant.

 The Fifth Avenue Presbyterian organ was one of a "quartet" of large and important Austin organs installed in the 1960s in New York City, the others being at the Church of the Heavenly Rest (Op.
 1586-B, 1961), First Presbyterian (Op.
 2408, 1961) and Brick Presbyterian (Op.
 2400, 1963).